 Just before the class, make a solution of 1:1 epsom salts:boiling water in a heat proof jar (using half a cup of each per table group).
 It will take a little while to dissolve all the crystals - heat in a microwave and shake alternately to make a clear solution.

 Show the students how you make an epsom salt solution.
-Add a teaspoon of epsom salt crysals ito a jar of just-boiled water, and swirl until they dissolve, using these terms as you do.
-The salts seemed to disappear, but the molecules of the epsom salts are just mixed completely in with the water molecules.
+Add a teaspoon of epsom salt crysals ito a jar of just-boiled water, and swirl until they dissolve.
+The salts seem to disappear, but the molecules of the epsom salts are in fact mixing completely in with the water molecules, to form a solution.
 Salt or sugar in water does the same thing.

-Distribute the 1:1 epsom salt solution to shallow tubs on each table and give each student a piece of smooth black paper and a paintbrush and a flashlight each.
+Distribute 1:1 epsom salt solution to shallow tubs on each table and give each student a piece of smooth black paper, a paintbrush and a flashlight.

 Show students how the flashlights can be used to watch the crystallization process: shine a flashlight sideways onto the paper to see the sparkly crystals, and even see some of them growing as the water evaporates at the edge of a puddle.

-Students can fill out a worksheet to summarize and reinforce what the molecules are doing during dissolving and crystallization.
+Students can fill out a worksheet to summarize and reinforce what the molecules are doing during dissolving and crystallization (see attachment).

 If discussing crystal shapes:

-The crystal shape is technically a monoclinic prism - long with a lopsided, pointy tip.
-Whatever size the crystals are they will be this shape, but it is only really visible in the larger crystals grown in class or found in the purchased epsom salts.
+The epsom salt crystal shape is technically a monoclinic prism - long with a lopsided, pointy tip.
+Whatever size the crystals are they will be this shape, but it is only really visible in the larger crystals grown in class or found in purchased epsom salts.

 To make coloured crystals:

-Mix watercolour paints with the epsom salt solution then layer onto thick white paper (e.g. watercolour paper) thickly.
+Mix watercolour paints with the epsom salt solution then layer thickly onto heavy white paper (e.g. watercolour paper).
 Overlapping colours will make nice effects.

 It will take some time to dry, but is worth the wait.